 Research & Publications

-The phenomenon of pain is commonly understood in terms of a corresponding phenomenal quality: there is a certain subjective feeling of what it is typically like for us to experience pain in contrast to, for example, itches, anger, or sadness.
-This phenomenal character fixes the class of phenomena to be considered pains.
+The phenomenon of pain is commonly understood in terms of a corresponding phenomenal quality: there is a certain subjective feeling of what it is typically like for us to experience pains in contrast to non-pains.
 This is merely the starting point, however.
 Most researchers ultimately aim to explain and predict the circumstances under which pains occur.
 To do so, they search for a certain type of property that is common to all pains and at the same time specific to pains, besides the previously described subjective feeling.
-Depending on the field of research different types of properties are under consideration.
-The guiding question of my pain project is whether there exists a certain type of property, synchronic or diachronic, that is common to all pains and pains only; and if not, which consequences we need to draw from such insight.
+The guiding question for me is whether a property of this kind exists; and if not, which consequences we need to draw from such insight.
+This issue constituted the basis of my PhD thesis and resulting follow-up projects.

 Related Publications